wxt-dev/wxt/docs/entrypoints/background.md

 ## Definition

 :::warning
 The main function of the background **_CANNOT BE ASYNC_**.
-Event listeners must be added syncronously on background startup.
+Event listeners must be added synchronously on background startup.
 If your main function returns a promise, WXT will log an error.
 :::

 ```ts